Abuse in the Church

 It is awful that any level of abuse exists in the world.
 To anyone who commits heinous acts of abuse of children, “it were better for him that a millstone were hanged about his neck, and that he were drowned in the depths of the sea.”
 (Matthew 18:6).
 The painful reality is that our children and youth are far more likely to experience abuse at home, at school, or even in other churches than they are to experience it in the Church of Jesus Christ of Latter-day Saints.
 That does not mean that there is nothing to do and no more progress can be made to prevent abuse.
 With that said, our unique practices and procedures protect victims.
 Will there always be some instance where a local ward or stake volunteer leader did not do enough to protect the victims?
 Sadly, yes.
 However, any shortcoming among our members and leaders is in spite of, not because of, the Church and its teachings/practices.

-(1) When abuse occurs, the first and immediate responsibility of Church leaders is to help those who have been abused and to protect vulnerable persons from future abuse.
-Members should never be encouraged to remain in a home or situation that is abusive or unsafe.
+When abuse occurs, the first and immediate responsibility of Church leaders is to help those who have been abused and to protect vulnerable persons from future abuse.

 Do critics have a better system to prevent abuse?
 Does it work?